-Antibiotics are medicines used to kill or inhibit bacteria that have multiplied in our bodies and caused an infection there.
+Antibiotics are medicines used to kill or inhibit bacteria that have multiplied in your body and caused an infection there.
 Bacteria cannot be seen with the naked eye, but we come into contact with them every day.
 Still, we do not always get sick.
 This is because our immune system protects us and because these intruders are not always malicious; our bodies always contain bacteria that do useful work for us.
 In this way they digest food in our intestines and stop harmful intruders on the skin.
 But if pathogenic bacteria enter the body and you have insufficient resistance to fight them, you become ill.
 Then they can multiply very rapidly and cause an infection such as pneumonia.
 This often goes hand in hand with a fever.
 Pneumonia or heart valve infection can be fatal if no antibiotics are administered.
 The body is then hardly able to recover from this disease itself.
 Antibiotics can therefore be life-saving.
 However, they only work with bacterial infections.
 Infections caused by a virus, such as a cold or stomach flu, cannot be fought with them.
-And sometimes bed rest or other simple measures are enough to get better, then a doctor does not prescribe antibiotics.
+Sometimes bed rest or other simple measures are enough for you to get better, in which cases a doctor does not prescribe antibiotics.

-It depends on the symptoms and the type of bacteria which antibiotic is suitable to fight an inflammation.
-Sometimes it is necessary to send urine or pus to a laboratory to determine which bacterium causes the infection and which antibiotic is needed.
+Which antibiotic you need depends on the symptoms and the type of bacteria.
+Sometimes you might need to send a urine or pus sample to a laboratory to determine which bacterium has caused the infection and which antibiotic is needed.
 Each bacterium is constructed in a different way.
 Examples of antibiotics are: